 So now you may be thinking, “Great, my dog and I can share my probiotic pills.”
 But humans and canines are not the same species, or even the same size, in most cases.
 Great Dane owners might weigh about the same as their dog; Chihuahua owners definitely not.
 For these reasons, veterinarians recommend giving your dog canine probiotics that are formulated for his size and digestive system.

 Since traditional probiotics come in powder or pill form, getting your dog to take probiotics daily can be a challenge.
-Powders are messy and often have a taste that you will have to mask to get your dog to eat them.
+Powders can be messy and often have a taste that you will have to mask to get your dog to eat them.
 Pills, of course, can be difficult to get dogs to swallow –- some are very skilled at eating around them!